2012 Formula One World Championship: Pre-season testing – Jerez de la Frontera and Barcelona

-Round 1 – Australia
+Round 1 – Australia Albert Park Circuit

 HRT failed to qualify for the Australian Grand Prix for the second consecutive year.

 Jenson Button (on the podium) won the first race of the season.
 He never led the championship again for the rest of the season.

 The season began in Australia.
 Jenson Button took an early lead from pole-sitter Lewis Hamilton and the Red Bull cars while the rest of the field was bottle-necked by contact in the first corner.
 Button remained unchallenged throughout, even after a mid-race safety car to retrieve the stricken Caterham of Vitaly Petrov.
 Button went on to take his third victory at the Melbourne circuit, ahead of Sebastian Vettel, who profited from the safety car to pass Hamilton.
 McLaren team principal Martin Whitmarsh later admitted that Button was "more than marginal" on fuel after the team made a mistake in calculating their fuel loads for the race, forcing Button to use a "severe fuel-saving mode" from the eighth lap of the race.
 Hamilton came under threat from Mark Webber in the late stages of the race, but held on to secure third place.
 Webber finished fourth – his best result in his home Grand Prix – while Fernando Alonso finished fifth, having endured pressure from Pastor Maldonado for the last half of the race.
 Maldonado's race ended when he crossed onto the astroturf on the final lap and spun into the wall.
 Kimi Räikkönen finished seventh after a poor qualifying session saw him start the race seventeenth, taking advantage of a chaotic final lap to make up two places, while Felipe Massa and Bruno Senna both retired after a bizarre collision that saw their cars tangled up in one another.
 HRT failed to qualify for the race for the second consecutive season after drivers Pedro de la Rosa and Narain Karthikeyan failed to set a lap time within 107% of the fastest qualifying time.

 Fernando Alonso described driving the Ferrari F2012 as "like walking on a tightrope".

 Sergio Pérez took the first podium of his career in Malaysia.